 Colleges aren’t simply interested in a catalog of your academic achievements or your extracurricular records.
 They are more interested in knowing what you have learned you’re your experiences.
 Their main aim is to ensure that their campuses are full of people who are critical thinkers and have diverse experiences.

 At the same time, keep in mind that your opinions should not be biased due to personal judgments or prejudices.
 They should be based on fact, not whimsical ideas.
 If you are passionate about something, let it show, but don’t come across as confrontational or close-minded.

 Discuss Your Long-Term Goals

 The panel needs to know that you have at least an inkling of what you want to take away from this school.
-Touch upon what skills you think you can hone, how you intend to take advantage of certain aspects of the program, and directly correlate them to your goals.
+Touch upon what skills you think you can hone and how you intend to take advantage of certain aspects of the program.
+Directly correlate them to your goals.

 Show them that you have the capacity to think ahead—and be specific about it.
 Just saying that you want to become an artist isn’t really going to help you stand out when you are applying for an Arts course.

 Stand Out From The Crowd

 Try to imagine what typical students applying for the same course as yours are going to say in their letter.
 Now, try to say the same thing in a different way.
 Or even better, use your imagination to lead up to the same thing in an unexpected way.